PARKING SYSTEM RULES

 1.5 “Full-time Student” means a student who is enrolled to take five (5) or more credit hours during any semester.

-1.6 “Graduate Assistant” means a graduate student who is paid by Western Michigan University as a teaching assistant, research discovery assistant, and research application assistant.
+1.6 “Graduate Assistant” means a graduate student who is paid by Western Michigan University as a teaching assistant, research discovery assistant, or research application assistant.

 1.7 “Part-time Student” means a student who is enrolled to take four (4) or less credit hours during any semester.